 -- Kennedy Stewart, MP

-- Currently, only paper petitions are accepted by the House of Commons.
-Online petitions receiving thousands of signatures from Canadians cannot be submitted and often go unanswered.
-This practice needs to be brought into the 21st century through electronic petitioning – as has already been done successfully in several provinces and numerous other countries
+- Historically, only paper petitions were accepted by the House of Commons.
+Online petitions receiving thousands of signatures from Canadians could not be submitted and often go unanswered.
+This practice needed to be brought into the 21st century through electronic petitioning – as was already done successfully in several provinces and numerous other countries

 - Tabled on February 13, 2013, Motion 428 called for a system to be established that allows Canadians to sign online petitions to Parliament.
 It also proposed that short debates be triggered in the House of Commons in cases where a petition receives a significant number of signatures from the public and is sponsored by at least five MPs.